ggrents/mood_tracker/README.md

-# TASK MANAGER
+# MOOD TRACKER
-Telegram bot for efficient task planning, developed using the python-telegram-bot library and integrated with our API based on Django REST framework.
+Telegram bot for efficient tracking mood, developed using the python-telegram-bot library and integrated with our API based on Django REST framework.